influxdata/telegraf/plugins/inputs/chess/README.md

 [[inputs.chess]]
 # A list of profiles for monotoring
   profiles = ["username1", "username2"]
+  leaderboard = false/true
+  streamers = false/true
 #track leaderboard
   leaderboard = false
 ```

 ### Troubleshooting

 Check that the username is spelt correctly.
+When trying to gather information
+from an endpoint not pertaining to user profiles, the variable must be set to
+true.
+However, Only one should be set to true at a time.

 ### Example Output